idlecycles/practicing-cpp-mini-backtester/README.md

 # practicing-cpp-mini-backtester
-Mini project to practice c++ skills.
+_Note: given the educational nature of this project, code was written archaically by hand - no "vibing"_ Mini project to practice c++ skills.
 Should read a CSV file of historical trade data and run different algorithms on it to compare historical performance
 This backtester does the most basic kind of trading: you either own the stock or you don't.
 That's it.